 Singapore also has an extensive bus line.
 Bus fare can also use the Singapore Tourist Pass.

 Sim Cards: It is very easy to get Sim Card and cell phone data packages in Singapore.
 You can get Hitourist right at the airport.
-The plan is valid for 7 days and costs $15 SGD.
+The plan gives you 100gb costs $15 SGD.
 The wifi worked well everywhere and we were able to use the mobile hotspot for our computers.

 Weather in Singapore

-Singapore is favorite travel destination all year round for its tropical climates.
+Singapore is a favorite travel destination all year round for its tropical climates.
 Average temperatures all year range between 76 F – 86 F.